jahaltom/COVID-19-Quantification/Metadata/README.md

 ## Metadata
-* meta_data.tsv.gz: A metadata file for Human annotated, SARS-COV-2, as well as the EB genes used in this study.
+* meta_data.tsv.bz2: A metadata file for Human annotated, SARS-COV-2, as well as the EB genes used in this study.